datagistips/geosparklines/README.md

 ```

 ### Vignettes
-See [vignette](vignettes/how-to-use-geosparklines.html) for further explanations and an example on using Plate Carrée CRS instead ;-)
+See [vignette](vignettes/how-to-use-geosparklines.html) for further explanations and a reproducible example transforming data into Plate Carrée CRS instead ;-)

 ## Rendering
 You can render data :